lldpd/lldpd/README.md

 be mapped on the bonding device.
 You can bridge vlan but not add vlans on bridges.
 More complex setups may give false results.

+The following OS are supported:

+ * FreeBSD
+ * GNU/Linux
+ * NetBSD
+ * OpenBSD

 Installation
 ------------